Azure/WellArchitected-Tools/SUPPORT.md

 ## Community Support Policy

-Project maintainers will review issues, bugs filedand PR's on a best endeavours basis with no guaranteed timelines regarding providing a response.
+Project maintainers will review issues, bugs filed and PR's on a best endeavours basis with no guaranteed timelines regarding providing a response.

 ## Contributing